Intrapersonal communication

-Intensive thinking to oneself is a typical form of intrapersonal communication, as exemplified by Rodin's sculpture The Thinker.
+Intensive thinking to oneself is a common form of intrapersonal communication, as exemplified by Rodin's sculpture The Thinker.

 Intrapersonal communication (also known as autocommunication or inner speech) is communication with oneself or self-to-self communication.
-Examples are thinking to oneself "I will do better next time" after having made a mistake or imagining a conversation with one's boss in preparation for leaving work early.
-It is often understood as an exchange of messages in which sender and receiver are the same person.
+Examples are thinking to oneself "I will do better next time" after having made a mistake and imagining a conversation with one's boss in preparation for requesting to leave work early.
+It is often understood as an exchange of messages in which the sender and the receiver are the same person.
 Some theorists use a wider definition that goes beyond message-based accounts and focuses on the role of meaning and making sense of things.
 Intrapersonal communication can happen alone or in social situations.
 It may be prompted internally or occur as a response to changes in the environment.

 Intrapersonal communication encompasses a great variety of phenomena.
-A central type happens purely internally as an exchange within one's mind.
-Some researchers see this as the only form.
+A central type happens purely internally as an exchange within one's mind, and some researchers see this as the only form.
 In a wider sense, however, there are also types of self-to-self communication that are mediated through external means, like when writing a diary or a shopping list for oneself.
-For verbal intrapersonal communication, messages are formulated using a language, in contrast to non-verbal forms sometimes used in imagination and memory.
+For verbal intrapersonal communication, messages are formulated using language, in contrast to non-verbal forms sometimes used in imagination and memory.
 One contrast among inner verbal forms is between self-talk and inner dialogue.
 Self-talk involves only one voice talking to itself.
 For inner dialogue, several voices linked to different positions take turns in a form of imaginary interaction.
 Other phenomena related to intrapersonal communication include planning, problem-solving, perception, reasoning, self-persuasion, introspection, and dreaming.